okay-type/Project-Scripts/README.md

 - open your project folder
 - create a folder named “scripts” next to your .ufos
 - fill that scripts folder with all your messy project-specific scripts
-- the “Project Scripts” menu item will automatically update when those ufos are open
+- the “Project Scripts” menu will automatically update when you open your .ufos

 Requires for [RoboFont 4.0].

 - - -

 Questions and tasks that need to be done:
-- this needs an cool icon
 - is there better a menu title than 'Project Scripts'?
 - does this need a preference to change the folder name or path relative to the ufo?
 - are there any optimizations to make?